 Frequently Asked Questions

-The Jewish Buffalo History Center website makes materials available to all of those who are interested in Jewish stories and culture in this metropolitan region.
-We showcase experiences from across a community of communities, with the understanding that this is an evolving resource.
+The Jewish Buffalo History Center website makes materials available to all of those who are interested in Jewish stories and culture in the Buffalo metropolitan region.
+We showcase experiences from across a community of sub-communities, in an evolving resource.
 This website has a greater emphasis on the legacies of individuals who are no longer living, and a focus on organizations that are no longer extant or that continue with long histories.
 We are committed to bringing to the forefront unexplored areas and underrepresented histories.
 Across each section, we trace individuals and organizations who have played a part in the unfolding stories of Jewish Buffalo.

 This website was created with the help of many people and organizations.
 Please visit our acknowledgments page regularly as it will be updated periodically.
 We hope that you will share in our excitement about making Jewish history more accessible!

 How often will this website be updated?
 When will my submission be added?

 We aim to update the website on a monthly basis.
 Depending on the volume received, and any additional research necessary, submissions for consideration may take up to two to three months to appear on the website.
 We will communicate with you throughout the process.